hmcs10/DSA-Cheat-Sheet/recursion.md

 ## [Approaches](https://takeuforward.org/data-structure/count-inversions-in-an-array/)

+Pre Requisite - Merge Sort

+Note: The sol of this question is just that we pass a count variable to our merge function and when we find that arr[left]>arr[right] then we increase the count using this formula -> count += (mid-left+1)

 ## Code->
 ```cpp
 // The code from top to bottom is a merge sort code, just added one additional line to count answer.